hartwigmedical/serve/algo/README.md

 | TRIAL_BASED_ON_THERAPY_AND_CANCER_TYPE                    | Any clinical trial with a specific therapy and cancer type is filtered for downstream usage.                             |
 | TRIAL_BASED_ON_THERAPY_AND_CANCER_TYPE_AND_GENE           | Any clinical trial with a specific therapy and cancer type is specific gene are filtered for downstream usage.           |
 | TRIAL_BASED_ON_THERAPY_AND_CANCER_TYPE_AND_GENE_AND_EVENT | Any clinical trial with a specific therapy and cancer type and specific gene and event is filtered for downstream usage. |

+### Hartwig Trial Curation

+The Hartwig Curated Trial knowledge takes as input a TSV file and makes the following assumptions:

+- A trial can be configured for multiple indications and/or molecular criteria and this requires multiple lines in the TSV.
+All other fields are assumed to be unique for a single trial.
+- The `actionableGene` and `actionableEvent` fields should be populated as if they were configured by CKB.
+- The `nctId` is mandatory to fill in but in case a trial is not known on CT.gov this field can be configured with a manual ID without causing downstream problems.

 ## Handling of multiple reference genome versions